 - Medical expenses

 - Damage to property, such as an automobile

 - Pain and suffering

 - Lost ability to lead a normal life

 These damages may be recovered either by coming to a settlement with responsible parties and insurance companies or by winning at trial.
 However, without skilled legal advising and representation, neither of these will be particularly successful, and you will likely not recover as much as you deserve.
-A personal injury attorney is necessary to see you through the process, so contact Hart & David for the legal assistance you need.Legal Assistance
+A personal injury attorney is necessary to see you through the process, so contact Hart David Carson for the legal assistance you need.Legal Assistance

-If you have been injured in a railroad accident, or if a loved one passed away in one, contact Hart & David as soon as possible.
+If you have been injured in a railroad accident, or if a loved one passed away in one, contact Hart David Carson as soon as possible.
 Our attorneys will examine your case and determine the best path to take.
 From there, we represent you during settlement negotiations and during trial.
 For a free consultation, contact our attorneys today.